 Businesses stand to gain a lot from a unified data platform.

 This decade has seen data-driven leaders dominate their respective markets and inspire other organizations across the board to use data to fuel their businesses, leveraging this strategic asset to create more value below the surface.
-It’s even been dubbed “the new oil,” but data is arguably far better than the analogy suggests.
+It’s even been dubbed “the new oil,” but data is arguably more valuable than the analogy suggests.

 Data governance (DG) is a key component of the data value chain because it connects people, processes and technology as they relate to the creation and use of data.
 It equips organizations to better deal with increasing data volumes, the variety of data sources, and the speed in which data is processed.